MorganR/SudokuSpice/SudokuSpiceDocs/articles/performance.md

-These were compared using a set of 1750 generated puzzles, with 24 - 30 preset squares, grouped by the number of squares that needed to be guessed to solve the puzzle if using just the basic Sudoku constraints and no heuristics. *SudokuSpice* demonstrates considerably more speed and stability regardless of the number of guesses.
+These were compared using a set of 1750 generated puzzles, with 24 - 30 preset squares, grouped by the number of squares that needed to be guessed to solve the puzzle if using just the basic Sudoku rules and no heuristics. *SudokuSpice* demonstrates considerably more speed and stability regardless of the number of guesses.
+These benchmarks use the Core CLR on 64 bit Window or Linux.
+Values are roughly consistent for each OS.

 |                 Method | sampleCollection |         Mean |        Error |        StdDev |  Ratio | RatioSD |
 |----------------------- |----------------- |-------------:|-------------:|--------------:|-------:|--------:|